Chevening safeguarding policy

 Interim measures may be put in place during the process of investigation and responding to a reported safeguarding concern or incident.
 Measures or penalties may be made permanent after an appeal window has passed.

 Chevening is committed to ensuring there are no reprisals or retaliation for whistleblowers and others reporting in good faith.
+A whistleblower may choose to report anonymously to Chevening or alternatively through an appropriate Safecall number.

 1. Responsibilities of the Chevening Secretariat